-Yes, there is.
-Sharing Housing, A Guidebook for Finding and Keeping Good Housemates and the workbook will help you.
+Sharing Housing: A Guidebook for Finding and Keeping Good Housemates will help you.
+It is full of tips, tools, interviews and stories from people who used to live alone and are now happily living with other people.
+These tools work for anyone looking to share housing, from college students to professional, empty nesters, seniors and more.
 As you read and use the workbook to reflect on your personal situation you will get clear on the steps.

 I put the word out to everyone I knew that I wanted a housemate and by word of mouth found another woman in my situation who was thrilled to find affordable rent in the Los Angeles area.
 We are having a ball because I used your techniques for describing my expectations for daily life and household habits.
 We knew we could be compatible because she had similar expectations.